Duke of Wellington's Regiment: Childers Reforms of 1881

 The Childers Reforms (and as a continuation of the Cardwell Reforms) brought the Militia into the regimental system, and the two battalions of 6th West York Militia became the 3rd and 4th Battalions of the Duke of Wellington's.
-The Duke of Wellington's Regiment (33rd) was amalgamated with the 76th to become the 1st and 2nd Battalions.
+The 76th Foot was amalgamated with the 33rd Foot and became the 2nd Battalion of The Duke of Wellington’s Regiment, with a new stand of 2nd Battalion colours and retaining the original stand of 76th's Honorary Colours.
+The 1st Battalion retained their original regimental colours.

 At the same time the three West Riding Volunteer battalions became linked with the regiment.
 In February 1883, as part of the Childers Reforms, these three corps were designated as the 1st, 2nd and 3rd Volunteer Battalions of the Duke of Wellington's Regiment.
 By 1887 they had adopted the same uniform as the parent unit.
 Under the mobilisation scheme introduced by the Stanhope Memorandum of December 1888 the Volunteer Battalions of the Duke of Wellington's were assigned to the West Yorkshire Volunteer Infantry Brigade in Northern Command and in the event of war were expected to mobilise at Leeds.